Is Single-View Mesh Reconstruction Ready for Robotics?: 3D Reconstruction - A Brief Taxonomy

-\textbf{Explicit representations} store each data point individually. \textbf{Point clouds}, for example, define surfaces with sets of 3D coordinates $\{x| x \in \mathbb{R}^3\}$ in Euclidean space.
-Due to the proliferation of RGB-D cameras in robotics \cite{tadic_perspectives_2022}, point clouds are often readily available in robotics domains and even though they frequently produce artifacts such as holes, they provide comparably more accurate information about scene geometry than 2D RGB projections.
-Several works propose methods for point cloud estimation or completion \cite{lin_learning_2018,mandikal_dense_2019,melas-kyriazi_pc2_2023,nichol_point-e_2022}.
 For a detailed overview of 3D reconstruction with point clouds, see \cite{huang_surface_2024}. \textbf{Meshes} are among the most widely used 3D representations for simulation as they allow efficient rendering and accurate rigid body collision computation.
 As a result, simulators are primarily built around mesh representations \cite{coumans_pybullet_2016,makoviychuk_isaac_2021,mittal_orbit_2023}.
-Meshes consist of sets of vertices $V=\{v| v \in \mathbb{R}^3\}$, and faces $F=\{(v_n)_{n=0}^N| v_n \in V\}$, surfaces that span subsets of vertices and define the object surface.
+Meshes consist of sets of vertices and faces, surfaces that span subsets of vertices and define the object surface.
 Due to this very specific structure, directly predicting meshes is non-trivial and existing methods mostly resort to predicting deformation fields on mesh initialisations (e.g. \cite{pontes_image2mesh_2019,jack_learning_2019,wang_pixel2mesh_2018}), or predicting other representations that are subsequently converted into meshes through techniques like ray marching or marching cubes (e.g. \cite{liu_zero-1--3_2023,tochilkin_triposr_2024,boss_sf3d_2024,liu_one-2-3-45_2023}).
 Exceptions include \cite{siddiqui_meshgpt_2024}, who define a sequential order on the mesh vertices and faces to predict mesh structures with a transformer architecture \cite{vaswani_attention_2017}.
-Mesh reconstruction from visual observations has received significant attention from the computer vision community \cite{wang_pixel2mesh_2018,groueix_papier-mache_2018,mezghanni_physically-aware_2021,liu_zero-1--3_2023,qian_magic123_2023,chen_fantasia3d_2023,liu_one-2-3-45_2023,boss_sf3d_2024,tang_lgm_2025,xu_instantmesh_2024} and is the main focus of our evaluations in this work due to the widespread support for meshes in robotic simulators. \textbf{Gaussian Splatting} \cite{kerbl_3d_2023} is a relatively recent addition to explicit representations.
-Each Gaussian is defined by its centre position $\mu \in \mathbb{R}^3$, a covariance matrix $\Sigma \in \mathbb{R}^{3 \times 3}$ defining the orientation and shape of the Gaussian blob, an opacity value $\sigma \in [0,1]$, and its colour.
-Together, this set of Gaussian blobs defines object surfaces or volumes.
-Similar to other explicit representations, Gaussian Splatting representations are very efficient to render but come with memory overhead as each Gaussian needs to be stored individually.
-Due to its high visual fidelity, Gaussian Splatting has recently become a focus for 3D reconstruction \cite{melas-kyriazi_im-3d_2024,szymanowicz_splatter_2024,yan_phycage_2024,xu_grm_2025,xu_agg_2024,szymanowicz_flash3d_2024,liu_gaussian_2024}.
+Mesh reconstruction from visual observations has received significant attention from the computer vision community \cite{wang_pixel2mesh_2018,groueix_papier-mache_2018,mezghanni_physically-aware_2021,liu_zero-1--3_2023,qian_magic123_2023,chen_fantasia3d_2023,liu_one-2-3-45_2023,boss_sf3d_2024,tang_lgm_2025,xu_instantmesh_2024} and is the main focus of our evaluations in this work due to the widespread support for meshes in robotic simulators. \textbf{3DGS} \cite{kerbl_3d_2023} is a relatively recent addition to explicit representations.
+Each Gaussian is defined by its centre position in Euclidean space, a covariance matrix defining orientation and shape of the Gaussian blob, an opacity value, and its colour.
+Together, a set of Gaussian blobs defines object surfaces or volumes.
+3DGS representations are very efficient to render but come with memory overhead as each Gaussian needs to be stored individually.
+Due to its high visual fidelity, 3DGS has recently become a focus for novel view synthesis \cite{kerbl_3d_2023,dalal_gaussian_2024} and 3D reconstruction \cite{melas-kyriazi_im-3d_2024,szymanowicz_splatter_2024,yan_phycage_2024,xu_grm_2025,xu_agg_2024,szymanowicz_flash3d_2024,liu_gaussian_2024,huang_2d_2024,yu_gaussian_2024}.